Shardey/analyzer-thesis/README.md

+Author: Timo Rutanen

+The Multimetric package originally by Konrad Weihmann.
+Used according to the license.

 This project is associated with my Master's Thesis.
 It performs static analysis of programming exercises in Python and plots graphs to illustrate the findings.